 Everyone works differently and everyone has different demands on them.

-We have lots of tried and tested time management techniques to show you on our time management course but the exact implementation of them will need to be personalised.
+We have lots of tried and tested time management techniques to show you on our time management training day but the exact implementation of them will need to be personalised.

 The best way to do this is to commit to a brief period of reflection every week.
 Put aside 15 minutes to think about the previous week.
 What went well and what poorly?
 Then look at the week to come.